ioccc-src/winner/1994/dodsond2/README.md

        followed by either whitespace or end of file, must be <= 1536.
 ```

-Indeed, when [dodsond2.gz](dodsond2.gz) is uncompressed, it is identical
+Indeed the [dodsond2.c](%%REPO_URL%%/1994/dodsond2/dodsond2.c) file is
-to the [dodsond2.c](%%REPO_URL%%/1994/dodsond2/dodsond2.c) file you find today.
+what you find today.

 The IOCCC rules and guidelines were modified in an effort to address
 this fun "_abuse of the rules_" style hack.